ElLucioVpe/TheWall/README.md

 Simple website for writing whatever you want publicly on a website everyone can see.
 Original idea by [elcomix97edu](https://github.com/elcomix97edu/thewall).

-Written mainly in good ol' JS/PHP.
+It was written mainly in good ol' PHP but I'm currently porting it over to Go, so I made a new branch for that you can check here.

 ## Notes